Lusotitan: Discovery and naming

 The finds consisted of a partial skeleton lacking the skull and individual vertebrae uncovered in several locations.
 De Lapparent did not assign a holotype.
 In 2003 Mateus chose the skeleton as the lectotype.
 The remains included 28 vertebrae and elements of the appendicular skeleton.

 The lectotype was re-described by Mannion and colleagues in 2013.
 In 2017, Mocho, Royo-Torres and Ortega suggested that Galvesaurus or Galveosaurus from the Late Jurassic of Spain might represent a junior synonym of this taxon.
 However, a 2019 description of new material of Galvesaurus by Perez-Pueyo et al. identified phylogenetically informative characters to distinguish it from Lusotitan which was recovered as its sister taxon.

 Description

 Lusotitan was a large sauropod, reaching 21 m in length and 25–30 t in body mass.
 It had long forearms with the humerus and femur measuring 2.05 m and 2 m in length, respectively.
+A large sternal plate that possibly refers to this genus, could indicate larger sizes.
+A partial skeleton from the Bombarral Formation came from a 25 m (82 ft) animal and according to its describers,comes from Lusotitan.